Dippys/Musico/README.md

 npm run build
 ```

-## Manual QA

-The release checklist lives in [QA-CHECKLIST.md](QA-CHECKLIST.md).
-The checklist is included in this repository, but live Discord-side execution remains a manual step and is not performed by the automated test suite.

 ## Troubleshooting

 - Slash commands do not appear: confirm `DISCORD_CLIENT_ID`, optionally `DISCORD_GUILD_ID`, then rerun `npm run deploy-commands`.